 U.S. District Court, District of New Jersey

-Denise Pursley has been recognized three times by the Long Island Business News as one of Long Island’s Top 50 Most Influential Women in Business and is in the program’s Hall of Fame.
-Denise Pursley has been recognized as a rising star by Long Island Business News as a recipient of their “40 Under 40” honor in 2000.
+She has been recognized three times by the Long Island Business News as one of Long Island’s Top 50 Most Influential Women in Business and is in the program’s Hall of Fame.
+She was named a rising star by Long Island Business News in its “40 Under 40” list in 2000.

-Denise Pursley has been recognized for her exceptional standing in the legal community in the area of Real Estate in the 2007, 2010 and 2011 editions of New York Super Lawyers Magazine (Metro Edition).
+Denise also has been recognized for her exceptional standing in the legal community in real estate in the 2007, 2010 and 2011 editions of New York Super Lawyers magazine (Metro Edition).